Survey

 would be useful to pre-test survey instruments, where the sample

 validity is not as critical (Weible and Wallace, 1998).
-It
+It may

-when the population of interest has demographic characteristics similar
+the population of interest has demographic characteristics

-easy access to the internet.
+populations with easy access to the internet.

-2. Response
+2.

-Consistency/Cost Comparison
+Response Consistency/Cost Comparison

 Several

 studies analyzed response rates of e-mail and mail surveys.
-E-mail

-suggests two reasons for this:
+mail surveys.
+Research suggests two reasons for this:

 - Confidentiality

-and anonymity: E-mail addresses are readily available and lack confidentiality
+and anonymity: E-mail addresses are readily available and lack

-(Bainbridge, 1999; Moriarty, 2000).
-Arguably, another issue is the
+confidentiality (Bainbridge, 1999; Moriarty, 2000).
+Arguably,

-general distrust of internet privacy.
-Many people are suspicious of
+another issue is the general distrust of internet privacy.

-internet technology and may overestimate the potential for identification
+overestimate the potential for identification of individual

-of individual internet users.
+internet users.

 - Delivery

-of the survey: Weible and Wallace (1998) report that the undeliverable
+of the survey: Weible and Wallace (1998) report that the

-rate for a mail survey was 2 percent, as compared to 19.5 percent for
+undeliverable rate for a mail survey was 2 percent, as

-an email survey and 24.5 percent for a web-based survey.
+compared to 19.5 percent for an email survey and 24.5 percent

 Other

-issues include response time, response rate, accuracy, and costs
+issues include response time, response rate, accuracy, and

 - The

-average response time for the email group was only 18 days, compared
+average response time for the email group was only 18 days,

-realized since the cost of a postal mail survey was found to be
+savings were realized since the cost of a postal mail survey

-that of an email survey (Raziano, Jayadevappa, Valenzula, Weiner
+(Raziano, Jayadevappa, Valenzula, Weiner and Lavizzo-Mourey,

-and Lavizzo-Mourey, 2001).
+2001).

-- Other
+-

-research calculated the cost of a postal survey at three times that of
+research calculated the cost of a postal survey at three times

-an e-mail or web-based survey.
-These authors also pointed to cost savings
+that of an e-mail or web-based survey.
+These authors also

-by suggesting that responses can be increased with very little cost by
+pointed to cost savings by suggesting that responses can be

-increasing the sample size of an e-mail survey (Weible and Wallace, 1998).
+of an e-mail survey (Weible and Wallace, 1998).

 - Current

-research indicates a response rate ranging from 70-75% for postal
+research indicates a response rate ranging from 70-75% for

-contrast, response rates for email surveys range from 34-76%, a
+postal surveys.
+In contrast, response rates for email surveys

-much larger range (Raziano et al., 2001).
+range from 34-76%, a much larger range (Raziano et al., 2001).

 - Targeted

-email surveys produce data from a known sample of
+email surveys produce data from a known sample of respondents.

-incentives and follow-up
+when offering incentives and follow-up contacts (Stanton,

-by using strategies developed for more traditional methods of survey
+strategies developed for more traditional methods of survey

 research.